barryclark/jekyll-now/_posts/2015-06-14-Netrunner-Rolling-1506-released.md

 ##New in KDE

 With this new release of Plasma 5 providing a visually updated core desktop experience that is easy to use and familiar to the user.
 Changes under the hood of KDE include the migration to a new, fully hardware-accelerated graphics stack centered around an OpenGL(ES) scenegraph.
 Plasma is built using Qt 5 and Frameworks 5.
 Plasma 5.3 introduces a new major version of KDE's workspace offering.
-The Manjaro Art Team has forked the new KDE Breeze set and named it Maia to follow in line with the rest of our visually appealing desktops, this artwork concept introduces cleaner visuals and improved readability.
+The Netrunner Art Team has word hard on their theme to follow in line with the rest of our visually appealing desktops.
 Most of the known errors within KDE5 are now fixed.
 Post those, we should still take a look at ...

 ##Changes in Calamares